qijinshe/IBS-Grasping/README.md

 # Visualization
 You can use [RVIZ](http://wiki.ros.org/rviz) package to visualize the IBS.
-The configuration file are provided in the root directory (ibs_visualization.rviz).
+The configuration file is provided in the root directory (ibs_visualization.rviz).

 ## Data Preparation